pyOpenSci/python-package-guide/code-style-structure/intro.md

-# Code style and structure
+# DELETE ME Code style and structure

 Under development - possibly remove this as it's in the package structure